 Getting social media right isn't easy, but it's an essential tool for brands wanting to keep themselves in the minds of their customers.
 All too many companies set up social media accounts and then either forget about them or use them as a straight marketing channel.
 That's never a good look, regardless of how impressive your Instagram fonts are.

 To give you some ideas on how to create a social presence that'll reel the punters in, we've found eight brands that are killing it on social media right now.
-Whether you want to work across multiple platforms, develop a distinctive brand voice that customers will identify with, or simply promote your brands in ways that traditional marketing techniques don't allow for, you'll find some inspiration here.
+Whether you want to work across multiple social media platforms, develop a distinctive brand voice that customers will identify with, or simply promote your brands in ways that traditional marketing techniques don't allow for, you'll find some inspiration here.

 (Note that we've included the brands killing it on more traditional social media platforms, but you can read all you need to know about the popular TikTok app here.)